Roger Bannister: New goal

-Roger Bannister winning a race in 1954.
+Roger Bannister winning the British Commonwealth Games mile ahead of John Landy in 1954.

 Roger Bannister and John Landy at Iffley Road on the 50th anniversary of the four-minute mile 6 May 2004.

 After his relative failure at the 1952 Olympics, Bannister spent two months deciding whether to give up running.
 He set himself on a new goal: to be the first man to run a mile in under four minutes.
 Accordingly, he intensified his training and did hard intervals.

 On 2 May 1953, he made an attempt on the British record at Oxford.
 Paced by Chris Chataway, Bannister ran 4:03.6, shattering Wooderson's 1945 standard.
 "This race made me realise that the four-minute mile was not out of reach," said Bannister.

 On 27 June 1953, a mile race was inserted into the programme of the Surrey schools athletic meeting.
 Australian runner Don Macmillan, ninth in the 1500 m at the 1952 Olympics, set a strong pace with 59.6 for one lap and 1:59.7 for two.
 He gave up after two and a half laps, but Chris Brasher took up the pace.
 Brasher had jogged the race, allowing Bannister to lap him so he could be a fresh pace-setter.
 At 3/4 mile, Bannister was at 3:01.8, the record—and first sub-four-minute mile—in reach.
 But the effort fell short with a finish in 4:02.0, a time bettered by only Arne Andersson (4:01.6 in 1944) and Gunder Hägg (4:01.4 in 1945).
 British officials would not allow this performance to stand as a British record, which, Bannister felt in retrospect, was a good decision.
 "My feeling as I look back is one of great relief that I did not run a four-minute mile under such artificial circumstances," he said.

 But other runners were making attempts at the four-minute barrier and coming close as well.
 American Wes Santee ran 4:02.4 on 5 June 1953, the fourth-fastest mile ever.
 And at the end of the year, Australian John Landy ran 4:02.0.

 Then early in 1954, Landy made some more attempts at the distance.
 On 21 January 1954, he ran 4:02.4 in Melbourne, then 4:02.6 on 23 February 1954, and at the end of the Australian season on 19 April he ran 4:02.6 again.

 Bannister had been following Landy's attempts and was certain his Australian rival would succeed with each one.
 But knowing that Landy's season-closing attempt on 19 April would be his last until he travelled to Finland for another attempt, Bannister knew he had to make his attempt soon.